 Signing a HIPAA release form gives you the right to your child’s medical information.
-If your 18-year-old child is hesitant to give you rights to all their medical information, he or she can limit what you’re allowed to access.
+If your child is hesitant to give you rights to all their medical information, they can limit the extent of your access.

 It makes the most sense for your adult child to create the living will and medical power of attorney at the same time.

 Use our estate planning guide and checklist to make sure your financial plans are in line with your wishes.

 Despite becoming a legal adult at 18, chances are your child still needs financial support.
 A durable power of attorney allows you to manage your child’s finances if they cannot due to circumstances like traveling abroad or incapacitation.

 By naming you their power of attorney agent, you’re allowed to access bank accounts, sign tax returns, renew car registration, and perform other transactions.
 If your child is not comfortable giving you full access, they can limit what you have access to.